"Bag of Candles" is the first solo exhibition by American artist Zachary Armstrong in China and is his most comprehensive exhibition to date.

 500 x 305 x 671 cm

-The large shelves piece is a mural representing Armstrong’s artistic practice as a whole, with cross-references to other works in the exhibition.
+Consisting of shelves with over 200 pieces of lamps, pots, paintings, sketches and bags with candles, the large shelves piece is a mural representing Armstrong’s artistic practice as a whole, with cross-references to other works in the exhibition.
 Every painting has its counterpart in a sculpture in the exhibition and/or references another work by Armstrong.

 As the central element and heart of the exhibition are the bags of candles.
 The material, beeswax, although in different forms, is used in nearly every piece in the exhibition and in Armstrong’s practice: in the Encaustic House, the paintings, the pots and lamps, and the smaller studies and sketches.